microsoft/playwright/docs/src/best-practices-js.md

 #### Don't use manual assertions

 Don't use manual assertions that are not awaiting the expect.
 In the code below the await is inside the expect rather than before it.
-When using assertions such as `isVisible()` the test wont wait a single second, it will just check the locator is there and return immediately.
+When using assertions such as `isVisible()` the test won't wait a single second, it will just check the locator is there and return immediately.

 ```js
 👎 expect(await page.getByText('welcome').isVisible()).toBe(true);